tatmanblue/tatmanblue/README.md

 ### Hi there 👋
-I'm an engineer (albeit a creative engineer) who's primary hobbies are programming for Unity and DotNet.
+I'm an engineer who's primary hobbies are programming for Unity and Dotnet.
 I also have interests in SSI and blockchain.

 ## Links
 [Linked In](https://www.linkedin.com/in/mattraffel/)